 Indicator Lamps (Malfunctions) INDICA TOR LAMP(S) DIGITAL WARNING CAUSE WHAT TO DO None BAD KEY Wrong or defective key Use the right key for the vehicle or contact an authorized Can-Am On-Road dealer.
-HIGH ENGINE TEMPERA Engine is overheating Stop and wait for engine to cool down.
+(E) HIGH ENGINE TEMPERA Engine is overheating Stop and wait for engine to cool down.
 Check for leaks.
-Check coolant level and ON TURE 5 adjust (see Maintenance Procedures).
+ON TURE overneating Check coolant level and adjust (see Maintenance Procedures).
 LO BATT VOLT or Low or high battery Recharge battery (see Maintenance Procedures).
 Have the vehicle transported ON HI BATT VOLT voltage to the nearest authorized Can-Am On-Road dealer.
-(ABS) ON ABS FAULT ABS malfunction.
-No ABS operation Have the vehicle transported to the nearest authorized Can-Am On-Road dealer.
+(ABS) ABS FAULT ABS malfunction.
+No ABS Have the vehicle transported to the nearest authorized ON operation Can-Am On-Road dealer.
 ON VSS FAULT VSS malfunction Have the vehicle transported to the nearest authorized Can-Am On-Road dealer.
 EBD FAULT EBD malfunction Have the vehicle transported to the nearest authorized Can-Am On-Road dealer.

-Indicator Lamps (Malfunctions) INDICA TOR LAMP(S) DIGITAL WARNING CAUSE WHAT TO I 00 ON BRAKE FAILURE Low brake fluid level or faulty sensor Check for brake fl Check brake fluid adjust (see Mainte Procedures). level and L FLASHING + BEEPING AT KEY OFF NONE Park position lever not locked at key off Move the park po in the locked posi sition lever tion.
-ON ON CHECK ENGINE Engine manage ment component malfunction Stop the engine. must be complete down.
-The cluster ly shut FLASHING LIMP HOME MODE Important engine manage ment component or VSS malfunction Have the vehicle to the nearest aut Can-Am On-Road horized ON STATE NONE Low oil pressure Check for oil leaks Check oil level an (see Maintenance Procedures. d adjust l ON Variable messages - The message changes in accordance with the defective component.
+Indicator Lamps (Malfunctions) INDICA TOR LAMP(S) DIGITAL WARNING CAUSE WHAT TO DO ON BRAKE FAILURE Low brake fluid level or faulty sensor Check for brake fluid leaks.
+Check brake fluid level and adjust (see Maintenance Procedures).
+FLASHING + BEEPING AT KEY OFF NONE Park position lever not locked at key off Move the park position lever in the locked position.
+ON CHECK ENGINE Engine manage ment component malfunction Stop the engine.
+The cluster must be completely shut down.
+FLASHING LIMP HOME MODE Important engine manage ment component or VSS malfunction Have the vehicle transported to the nearest authorized Can-Am On-Road dealer.
+ON NONE Low oil pressure Check for oil leaks.
+Check oil level and adjust (see Maintenance Procedures. !
+ON Variable messages - The message changes in accordance with the defective component.